Duality for commutative group stacks: Some vanishing results for Ext sheaves

 But the scheme $_nA$ is finite and locally free over $S$, hence $E^1(_nA)=0$ by~ \ref{vanishing_ext_finite_or_multiplicative}.
 If $2\in \Oc_S^{\times}$, by~\ref{vanishing_ext23_finite} the groups $E^{2}(_nA)$ and $E^3(_nA)$ also vanish.
 This gives (i).
 If $S$ is regular then $E^2(A)$ and $E^3(A)$ are torsion by~\cite[\S~7]{Breen_Extensions_abelian}, whence (iii).
 In (ii), the question is local on $S$ so we may assume that $F$ is free of order $n$.
 But then it is killed by $n$ (\cite[\S 1]{Oort_Tate_Group_Schemes}) and the result follows from (i) for the morphisms to $E^2(A)$, $E^3(A)$ or $E^4(A)$.
 Since $G$ is duabelian, by~\ref{prop_duabelian_groups} and~\ref{vanishing_ext23_finite} the sheaf $E^2(G)$ is isomorphic to $E^2(A')$ where $A'$ is an abelian scheme.
 Hence any morphism from $F$ to $E^2(G)$ is trivial by the previous case. \end{proof}

-\begin{thm} Let $M$ be an ordinary abelian group of finite type, and let $G$ be the associated constant group scheme over $S$.
-Then $E^i(G)=0$ for all $i>0$. \end{thm} \begin{proof} It suffices to consider the cases $M=\Z$ and $M=\Z/n\Z$.
+\begin{thm} Let $G$ be a finitely generated twisted constant group over~$S$ (see~\ref{Cartier_groups}).
+Then $E^i(G)=0$ for all $i>0$. \end{thm} \begin{proof} The question is local on~$S$ so we may assume that $G$ is constant, associated to an ordinary abelian group~$M$ of finite type.
+It suffices to consider the cases $M=\Z$ and $M=\Z/n\Z$.
 If $M=\Z$, the functor $\shHom(G, .)$ is the identity hence $E^i(G)=0$ for all $i>0$.
 If $M=\Z/n\Z$, the result follows by considering the long exact sequence associated with the short exact sequence $0\to \Z \to \Z \to \Z/n\Z\to 0$ (for $i=1$ the statement also follows from~\ref{vanishing_ext_finite_or_multiplicative}). \end{proof}